Common Peace: The Common Peace of 362

 Due to the growing Theban pressure on Athens (such as the seizure of Oropus in 366 BC), the Athenians became hostile once more, especially when actual help from their allies failed to materialise.
 None of the Greek states were able to gain full dominance in the following years.
-The conflict arising from the split in the Arkadian League also remained unresolved.
+The conflict arising from the split in the Arcadian League also remained unresolved.
 This culminated in 362 BC with the Battle of Mantinea, in which the Spartans, Athenians and their allies faced down the Thebans and their allies.
-After the battle, in which the foremost Theban commander Epaminondas was killed, both sides considered themselves the victors and again concluded a common peace.
+After the battle, in which the foremost Theban commander Epaminondas was killed, both sides considered themselves the victors and again concluded a Common Peace.

-For the first time, the agreement was reached neither at the instigation of one of more leading powers, nor as a result of the power of the Persian king.
-In this and in the refusal of the Greek states to support the Great Satraps' Revolt against the Persian king in Asia Minor, many scholars have seen a positive element.
+For the first time, the agreement was reached neither at the instigation of one of the leading powers, nor as a result of the power of the Persian king.
+In this and in the refusal of the Greek states to support the Great Satraps' Revolt against Persia, many scholars have seen a positive element.
 According to this viewpoint, the Greeks had managed to control themselves and establish a peace on their own.
-The opposing view is that the basis of this new common peace was simply the military and economic exhaustion of all parties, which also made an intervention in Asia Minor completely unthinkable.
+The opposing view is that the basis of this new Common Peace was simply the military and economic exhaustion of all parties, which also made an intervention in Asia Minor completely unthinkable.

 The terms of the agreement particularly indicate that they arose from widespread war weariness and a desire to make peace as quickly as possible.
 They allowed each state to hold whatever they actually possessed at the time when the treaty was concluded.
 Territorial conflicts were not resolved at all – they no longer even posed an obstacle to agreement.
 The Arcadian League remained split into a northern and a southern half and the Messenians continued to be independent.
-Since half the land owned by the Spartans lay within Messenia, they did not accede to this common peace, but they were in no condition to carry on the war.
+Since Messenia made up the western half of their state prior to the defeat at Leuctra, the Spartans did not accede to this Common Peace, but they were in no condition to carry on the war.